Dhruv-Sachdev/Terminal-Based-File-Explorer/README.md

 Normal mode is the default mode of the application.
 It has the following functionalities -
 1. **Display** a list of directories and files in the current folder
 a.
-Every file in the directory is displayed on a new line with the following attributes for each file -\
+Every file in the directory is displayed on a new line with the following attributes for each file

 i. **File Name**\
 ii. **File Size**\
 iii. **Ownership (user and group) and Permissions**\
 iv. **Last modified**\
-All of this is displayed in human readable format
+All of this is displayed in human readable format\
 b.
 The file explorer shows entries **.** and **\.\.** for current and parent directory respectively\
 c.
 User can navigate up and down in the file list using the corresponding up and down arrow keys